How to Make a Bigger Sub Bass?

 Adding Harmonic Excitement

-The next thing to do is create a new Return track in Lumit.
-On this track we will add a distortion plugin.
+The next thing to do is create a new Return track in SoundBridge.
+On this track, I will add a distortion plugin.
 In this case, we have selected Saturn by Fabfilter.

-Keep in mind, the audio examples of this distortion effect we have presented were made on extreme settings.
+Keep in mind, the audio examples of this distortion effect we have presented were made in extreme settings.
 Using this technique in a mix with several elements typically requires more subtle amounts.